How to use MicroK8s with Juju

 Insufficient permissions to access MicroK8s.
 You can either try again with sudo or add the user ubuntu to the 'microk8s' group: sudo usermod -a -G microk8s $USER The new group will be available on the user's next login.

-Now enable some MicroK8s addons for DNS and storage class support:
+Now enable some MicroK8s addons for storage and DNS support:

 microk8s.enable hostpath-storage dns